davidmarkgardiner/arm-ado-prd/README.md

 The critical factor is that existing deployments "look for ACR secrets."
 AKS Automatic's authentication changes could break current deployment pipelines.
 The operational benefits don't outweigh the risk of deployment failures.

+### Exception: Production Fallback Clusters with LTS

+**Consider AKS Automatic for static fallback clusters** that would use AKS Premium tier with Long-Term Support (LTS).
+These clusters would serve as:

+- **Static fallback positions** for traffic redirection during main cluster issues
+- **Verified stable environments** not subject to regular release processes
+- **Emergency capacity** with minimal operational overhead

+**Benefits for fallback clusters:**
+- ✅ LTS provides extended support lifecycle (up to 2 years)
+- ✅ No upgrade pressure from normal release cycles
+- ✅ Hardened security defaults suitable for production traffic
+- ✅ Automatic scaling handles traffic spikes during failover scenarios
+- ✅ Reduced operational burden for clusters used only during emergencies

+**Requirements:**
+- Premium tier for LTS access and enhanced SLA
+- Network configuration compatible with traffic redirection
+- Basic workload identity setup (no complex ACR secret dependencies)
+- Monitoring integration for failover detection

 ## Migration Considerations

 To move to AKS Automatic in the future: